Racass/BetterLog/README.md

 # TODO

+ * logs types
   * ~Implements TXT~
   * Implements CSV
   * Implements MSSQL
   * Implements MySQL
+  * Implements Hana
+  * Implements SAP Business One UDT
+ * Visualization
   * Implements a SAP Business One form to see the log
   * Implements a windows forms screen to visualize the log